na-na-hi/renget/archive/ProdiAgy.md

 ##Recommendations:
 iA3 for everything at great quality while maintaining small size, 200kb.
 !!! info iA3 doesn't need captions if you don't want them.
+!!! info iA3 is heavily affected by Clip Skip during training, if you train on Clip Skip 2 then it's best to only prompt on Clip Skip 2 and below.
 !!! danger if iA3 sux for your specific task (skill issue imo) then use LoKr, if LoKr sux (skill issue imo) then use LoHa.
 DyLora as a last resort if you are somehow brain damaged.
 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.